Existence of mASD connections on 4-manifolds with cylindrical ends: Abstract

 \section{Abstract}

 Taubes' gluing theorems establish the existence of $\ASD$ connections on closed, oriented $4$-manifolds.
 We extend these gluing results to the $\mASD$ connections of Morgan--Mrowka--Ruberman on oriented $4$-manifolds with cylindrical ends.
+As a corollary, we obtain an $\ASD$-existence result in the presence of degenerate asymptotic flat connections.